wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 The applicant may make written observations on what, in his opinion, are errors of translation in the translation of the international preliminary examination report and shall send a copy of any such observations to each of the interested elected Offices and a copy to the International Bureau.

-### Rule 73 Communication of the International Preliminary Examination Report
+### Rule 73---Communication of the International Preliminary Examination Report

 ##### 73.1 Preparation of Copies